SiddharthChakraborty1/SiddharthChakraborty1/README.md

 I am Siddharth Chakraborty.

-an aspiring Software Engineer and Android App Developer.
+an aspiring Software Engineer and Android app developer.

 I have a very keen interest in new technologies.